oddbird/oddleventy/content/blog/2026/poetic-css-intro.md

 ---
 title: CSS is one big progressive enhancement
-sub: An intro to my upcoming Poetic CSS course
+sub: Learn the internal logic of CSS in my new course
 author: miriam
 date: 2026-02-12
+action:
+  text: Subscribe for updates »
+  url: /courses/poetic-css/
 summary:
-  I hear over and over
-  that CSS feels like a series of workarounds, rather than a unified system.
+  I hear regularly from web developers that CSS feels like a series of workarounds, rather than a unified system.
   And sometimes that's because
-  there are essential features missing from the language, but often it's a problem with the way CSS is taught.
+  there are essential features missing from the language, but often it's a problem with the way CSS is taught through third-party frameworks.
+  In my upcoming course,
+  Poetic CSS,
+  I hope to show you the systems behind the language.
 ---

-Since coding my first website
-in the early 2000's,
-taking my first client in 2006, and starting OddBird a few years later,
-I've dedicated my career
-to helping address this issue from all sides.
-I started sharing CSS tools in Sass then joined the Sass core team, started teaching at conferences and on the Mozilla developer channel, and eventually became part of the
-CSS Working Group --
-designing features like cascade layers, scope, and container queries.
-All of that while working with OddBird to build top-shelf web sites and applications for clients around the world.
+{%- import 'utility.macros.njk' as utility -%}

+There are many excellent CSS courses in the world, and I recommend learning from more than one source.
+Many of them are by top-notch designers, if that's an angle that interests you.
+But this course is all about systems:

+- Understanding the internal system logic of CSS itself
+- Building our own systems to efficiently work with CSS

+We'll cover individual features like flexbox and grid and container queries, but we'll also re-visit underlying principles like inheritance, the cascade, and value resolution.
+I want to completely change how you think about something like 'CSS variables' -- fundamentally different from variables in any other language -- so that you have more tools to reach for in everyday situations.

+The goal is extremely practical and grounded: helping you write better CSS, without the struggle and confusion.
+Not a set of tricks,
+but a system to work with.
+If you're writing it from scratch, using third-party frameworks, or having an LLM generate code for you -- your job is to _make it work for users_.
+And to get there,
+you have to understand
+how all the pieces fit together.

+# A vision disguised as a language

+A lot has changed over the 20 years
+I've been making websites and applications for clients, and tools for developers.
+These days,
-A lot has changed over those 20 years, with new CSS features rolling out faster than ever.
+new CSS features are rolling out faster than ever.
-But underneath the heap of different properties and values that we usually learn, there's a logic that holds it all together -- and that hasn't really changed at all.
+But underneath the heap of different properties and values that we learn, there's a logic that holds it all together.
-Instead,
+That logic hasn't changed,
+but it's rarely discussed.
+Meanwhile,
-new CSS features like variables and cascade layers have given us more and more _direct access_ to understand and manipulate the internal features that make CSS both _powerful_ and also _complicated_.
+CSS features like variables and cascade layers have given us more and more _direct access_ to understand and manipulate the internal systems that make CSS both _powerful_ and also _complicated_.

 This is not some secret